 Latin American & Caribbean Studies Minor

-Latin American Studies is an interdisciplinary minor specializing in the histories, cultures, and social structures of these regions.
+Latin American and Caribbean Studies is an interdisciplinary minor specializing in the histories, cultures, and social structures of these regions.
 The following is a brief description of the Program, for further information please click here.

 The minor consists of 15 credits.